-For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion case to reduce the risk of shrinkage issues later.
+For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion covers to reduce the risk of shrinkage issues later.
 When your case is sewn, you may also want to trim and overlock (or otherwise finish) the internal raw edges before inverting to help reduce ravelling over repeat washings.
 This is especially helpful for ravel prone fabrics.

 DIY Shortcut Box Cushion Water-Resistant Pet Bed Cover

 Cutting and Piecing Options

 Depending on your available materials and sewing confidence, you can make the cover with a single piece of fabric or by joining multiple pieces of fabric.
 Two options for making a rear closure dog bed are pictured in the diagram below, with a one-piece wrap around or a rear closure gusset attached to a wrap-around.
 As long as the total finished dimensions add up to the right measurements for your insert, you can piece together additional materials if/as needed.
 This can be helpful if you’re using smaller pieces of fabric or making extra large covers.

 I used Velcro for cost and convenience.
 If you would rather use a zipper, you can easily adjust the rear panel flaps to suit the size/type of your zipper.
 The rest of the DIY is the same.
 You can also use the techniques in our easy envelope throw pillow covers, upsized to suit your pet beds for a very simple (and comfy) closure.
 Omitting the Velcro requires a bigger overlap to hold the cushion secure, but it is a very easy way to make a pet bed.
 It works especially well for baskets.
 It’s how I made our custom fitted pet basket cushion beds several years later!